material-motion/material-motion/specifications/runtime/plan.md

 ## MVP

+### Abstract type

-**Abstract type**: `Plan` is a protocol, if your language has that concept.
+`Plan` is a protocol, if your language has that concept.

 Pseudo-code example:

     protocol Plan {
     }

+### Performer type API

-**Performer type API**: Provide an API that returns an instantiable type of performer that can execute this plan.
+Provide an API that returns an instantiable type of performer that can execute this plan.

 Emphasis: `performerType` must **not** be an instance of an object.
 It must be an object type that the runtime can instantiate at a later time.
 This restriction ensures that plans or app-level logic can't hand data directly to a performer instance.